-Clemson University is a relatively large community of approximately 25,485 students within a small-town community of about 17,102 residents in the City of Clemson.
+Clemson University is a relatively large community of approximately 26,406 students within a small-town community of about 17,501 residents in the City of Clemson.
 Despite the relatively low level of crimes that occur on campus and in the surrounding city, Clemson University is not immune to crime.
 Clemson University has a 24-hour certified police department that enforces South Carolina laws and offers educational and crime-prevention programs for students, faculty and staff.

 Clemson University police officers are certified by the South Carolina Criminal Justice Academy and commissioned by the Office of the Governor with full arrest powers.
 In addition, the Clemson University Police Department supervises a Residential Housing Security Program to ensure safe living in residential areas.
 The Clemson University Police Department is dedicated to community policing.
 Officers work to develop relationships with students, faculty and staff in an effort to increase awareness and encourage the positive exchange of information.
 New partnerships are developed to address problems that are identified within the campus community.
-The university participates in a formal mutual-aid agreement with several local law enforcement agencies that are prepared to respond as needed.
+The University participates in a formal mutual-aid agreement with several local law enforcement agencies that are prepared to respond as needed and assist with special event security.
 The Clemson University Police Department attends regular meetings and shares information on crimes with local law enforcement agencies.

 Clemson University encourages accurate and prompt reporting of all crimes to campus police or other appropriate law enforcement agencies.
 All members of the Clemson University community share the responsibility of preventing crime.
-Everyone should report all crimes and suspicious activities whether you are a victim or a witness.
+Everyone should report all crimes and suspicious activities whether you are a victim or a witness when the victim elects or is unable to make such a report.

-The Clemson University Chief of Police or designee will determine whether a situation warrants release of a Timely Warning, which will be distributed according to the procedures discussed in the Timely Warning and Emergency Notifications section on Page 20.
+The Clemson University Chief of Police or designee will determine whether a situation warrants release of a Timely Warning, which will be distributed according to the procedures discussed in the Timely Warning and Emergency Notifications section on Page 21.